austimbo/Touch_Demo/README.md

 A common problem in such centres is that the's usually a finite number of technical-support staff and multiple rooms.
 Tech staff are often working on one issue when subsequent issues are reported.
 Touch Buddy is a low-cost scalable and non intrusive and trackable means for tech staff to be altered to issues whilst working on others.

-Here is a youtube vide explaining how the system works:
+Here is a youtube video explaining how the system works:

 https://www.youtube.com/watch?v=vV-nV3DDqFg

 ![Graphical Overview](https://github.com/austimbo/Touch_Demo/blob/master/images/Touch_Buddy_overview.jpg?raw=true)